Kuzeh1/Key-Guardians/README.md

 ● Message Page

 ● Logout Button
+Account Management Page:
-Account Management Page:-The user can view their username, email, and User ID.
+The user can view their username, email, and User ID.
 They can also change their email and passwords.
 Message Page:-The user can add a friend by inputting a username and clicking send

 <img width="412" height="319" alt="Message" src="https://github.com/user-attachments/assets/7dd31cf2-db0c-4f4a-8255-2ab37c7cdb2d" />